The Tempest: Art

 Charles Knight produced the Pictorial Edition of the Works of Shakespeare in eight volumes (1838–43).
 The work attempted to translate the contents of the plays into pictorial form.
 This extended not just to the action, but also to images and metaphors: Gonzalo's line about "mountaineers dewlapped like bulls" is illustrated with a picture of a Swiss peasant with a goitre.
 In 1908, Edmund Dulac produced an edition of Shakespeare's Comedy of The Tempest with a scholarly plot summary and commentary by Arthur Quiller-Couch, lavishly bound and illustrated with 40 watercolour illustrations.
 The illustrations highlight the fairy-tale quality of the play, avoiding its dark side.
 Of the 40, only 12 are direct depictions of the action of the play: the others are based on action before the play begins, or on images such as "full fathom five thy father lies" or "sounds and sweet airs that give delight and hurt not".

-Fantasy writer Neil Gaiman based a story on the play in one issue (the final issue) of his comics series The Sandman.
-The comic stands as a sequel to the earlier Midsummer Night's Dream issue.
-This issue follows Shakespeare over a period of several months as he writes the play, which is named as his last solo project, as the final part of his bargain with the Dream King to write two plays celebrating dreams.
-The story draws many parallels between the characters and events in the play and Shakespeare's life and family relationships at the time.
-It is hinted that he based Miranda on his daughter Judith Shakespeare and Caliban on her suitor Thomas Quiney.

-As part of Random House's Hogarth Shakespeare series of contemporary reimaginings of Shakespeare plays by contemporary writers, Margaret Atwood's 2016 novel Hag-Seed is based on The Tempest.
-The 2019 novella Miranda in Milan by Katharine Duckett also reimagines the events which might occur after the end of the play.
+In 2015 Charmaine Lurch's installation Revisiting Sycorax gave a physical form to a figure only spoken about in Shakespeare's play, and intended to draw attention to the discrepancy between the presence of African women in the world and the way they are spoken of in European male dialogue.